Amunak/Shockies/README.md

 Shockies can connect to a remote server to allow control from anywhere.
 This is done using a Websocket connection.

 The websocket server should simply send the same commands as you would send to the device directly.
-Additionally, the device has a `REGISTER <random id>` command that is sent to the server when it connects to distinguish it from other devices
+Additionally, the device has a `REGISTER <random id> <shockies version>` command that is sent to the server when it connects to distinguish it from other devices
 (effectively works as an authentication token).
 The server responds with a `REMOTE URL <url>` message/command to indicate that the device is registered and sends a URL to the device where the device configuration can be accessed.
 This is displayed on the Shockies device configuration page.